 The main difference is that incumbent enterprises apply customer-centricity in separate stages of their digital product development, but to realize the full potential of banking CX it should be integrated into the company core.
 This is what digital-first challengers are very focused on doing.

 If user-centricity isn't one of the cornerstones of the financial company's values and culture, then the possibility of creating customer service that would attract customers like a magnet decreases dramatically.
 To help maximize the power of banking CX, I have compiled the top 5 strategies from digital-first challengers that have mastered outstanding CX implementation in banking.

-5 drivers of successful digital transformation in banking using digital-first CX strategy
+5 drivers of successful digital transformation in banking and financial services

 1. Empower digital-first business approach through design thinking

 Digital-First Strategy: to ensure a customer-centered digital transformation in banking, design thinking is perceived as a customer-centered business approach that's integrated into the company culture, inner processes and the development of products.

 Outdated strategy: design is executed only as the user interface product part or as a visual tool for marketing purposes that helps to increase sales.